Trump Administration tariffs and threatened tariffs on imported vehicles and vehicle parts are raising prices and

 It’s simple economics – make products closer to the customers who buy them, and everybody saves money.

 VW’s sprawling factory in Chattanooga, where the Passat is built and where the new Atlas SUV are built, is the first LEED certified automobile plant in the world, much of it powered by a huge solar installation.
-The Atlas, by the way, was designed in the USA for American buyers, at VW’s design center in America.
+The VW Atlas, by the way, was designed in the USA for American buyers, at VW’s design center in America.

 Toyota produced a record number of 2,124,608 vehicles at its North American vehicle assembly plants in 2016.
 That’s a 4.4 percent increase over 2015.

 US-built Toyota Camrys, one of the best-selling models on the planet, contain more than 80% parts made in America.
 That’s often more American-made parts than in vehicles we consider American, such as Ford and GM.

 More than 70% of BMW SUVs are made in America, at the multi-billion-dollar BMW factory and US headquarters in South Carolina.
-Many are exported around the world, including to Germany.
+Many BMWs manufactured in the USA are exported around the world, including to Germany.

 Nissan builds the Leaf EV in the USA, many of which are exported around the world, and has just invested billions in a factory in Tennessee to build lithium ion batteries for the Leaf and other electric vehicles in the pipeline.

 The 38,000-square foot Ohio Data Center will join a similar facility near Denver, Colorado, in housing key information technologies for Honda, increasing secure data storage capabilities in North America.

 Subaru has moved production of its popular Impreza sedan from Japan to the USA, beginning with 2017 models.

 Those production changes mean Subaru is close to doubling its annual capacity from 218,000 vehicles 394,000 by the end of 2017, and will produce 436,000 vehicles in the USA by March 2019.